 Mood changes: Brain fog can also lead to mood changes, such as irritability, anxiety, or depression.
 This can impact your overall quality of life and relationships.

-How Childhood Trauma Impacts Our Adult Memory and Concentration
+How Childhood Trauma Impacts Your Memory and Concentration

 When we go through a traumatic experience, it can disrupt how we form, store, and retrieve memories.
 Our bodies respond to trauma by releasing stress hormones like cortisol, which can interfere with memory formation.
 When elevated over many years, cortisol can affect the functioning of the hippocampus, the part of our brain that consolidates our memories.
 As a result, it becomes challenging to create and hold onto clear memories of the traumatic event itself.
 This is how we unconsciously protect ourselves from remembering painful experiences that at the time they happened, we didn't have the capacity or safety to process.
 This is often why childhood abuse and sexual trauma memories get suppressed.